shirish93/shirish93.github.io/_ideas/2025-10-05-ethnic-food-branding.md

 ---
-layout: post
-title: Nepal's Ethnic food idea
 author: shirish
 categories:
 - ethnic-foods
 - nepali-foods
+last_modified_at: '2026-08-04'
+layout: post
+title: Nepal's Ethnic food idea
 ---

 This is the best idea I've ever had.
 I'm willing to spend the rest of my life working towards it.
 I don't know how to put it at the top of this page, but if you encounter this, please read this!

 **Initially compiled on Nov 5, 2025**